Conservation of Biodiversity

 We have built a pond roughly 1/5,000 the size of Lake Biwa at our Shiga Yasu Plant that recreates the ecological environment of Lake Biwa in Shiga Prefecture, Japan.
 We are rearing rare Lake Biwa freshwater fish at the lake, such as willow gudgeon, char, and bitterling.
 We are also making effective use of existing green spaces at the plant, mainly consisting of evergreen woodland, by separating the area into four zones: a space offering various opportunities to enjoy the waterside environment, a place where people from the local community can experience the natural environment, the main pathways of the Yasu Plant's ecological network, and a space where people can learn how easy it is to grow more flowers and indigenous vegetation.
 In this way, we are boosting our employees' environmental awareness.

 Protection of endangered species

 The Mie Tamaki Plant of Kyocera Document Solutions Co., Ltd. has concluded an agreement with the "Sugashi Arita Sada-oki Environmental Conservation Society," an environmental conservation group, concerning the conservation and restoration of Satochi-satoyama areas, and is carrying out biotope restoration activities.
 As a result of activities such as weeding and thinning of rice paddies, planting greenery, and maintaining waterways, the inhabitation of rare animals and plants has been confirmed.
-In the future, along with the restoration of the biotope, we are promoting the construction of sidewalks with lumber built in the wetlands so that children can learn safely and environmental awareness.
+In parallel with the biotope restoration, we also support observation events for children to learn about nature.

 - Top Management Message